MileHacker Logo

 Departure Reminders

-• Confirm your departure times and pick-up locations with your booking agent or accommodation the day before you leave.
+• Confirm your departure times and pick-up locations with your booking agent or accommodation the day ahead of leaving.

-• For international flights, arrive at the airport at least 2-3 hours prior to departure.
+• For international flights, arrive at the be at the AIRPORT 2-3 hours prior to departure.

 • For ferry departure times, arrive at Saladan Pier 30-60 minutes before scheduled departure.